RisingStack/alpinejs-syntax-highlight/README.md

 ## Credit

-Based off of textmate syntaxes from [Vetur](https://github.com/vuejs/vetur)
+Added heex support to the [original](https://marketplace.visualstudio.com/items?itemName=sperovita.alpinejs-syntax-highlight), which is based off of textmate syntaxes from [Vetur](https://github.com/vuejs/vetur)